ibm-cloud-docs/openwhisk/index.md

 1. Save the code to a file.
 For example, *hello.js*.

-2. From the {{site.data.keyword.openwhisk_short}} CLI command line, create the action by entering this command:
+2. From the {{site.data.keyword.openwhisk_short}} CLI command line, create the Action by entering this command:
     ```
     wsk action create hello hello.js
     ```
     {: pre}

-3. Then, invoke the action by entering the following commands.
+3. Then, invoke the Action by entering the following commands.
     ```
     wsk action invoke hello --blocking --result
     ```
     {: pre}

     This command outputs:
     ```json
     {
         "payload": "Hello, World!"